 It depends on your needs, but tools like Aline stand out for combining drafting, redlining, e-signature, and review in one system.
 It’s designed to support real legal work while staying in line with regulatory standards.
 The key benefits include faster turnaround, fewer manual edits, and consistent contract language across teams.

 AI can assist with legal drafting by handling administrative tasks that typically take hours.
-Many in the legal industry now use AI systems with built-in clause extraction and risk assessment to speed up the review process.
+Many tools in the legal industry now use AI systems with built-in clause extraction and risk assessment to speed up the review process.
 These tools help both smaller firms and global teams work faster without overlooking important details.
 Still, final judgment should always come from a qualified professional.